philbudne/xxl/doc/syntax.md

         Class implements the "new" method.

-        All Classes are subclasses of Class.
+        All Classes are subclasses of Class (created with "Class.new")

 New instances of a class are created with MyClass.new(....),
         which calls the metaclass (typ.
 "Class") new method with the class